semioz/torvald-bot/README.md

 # Torvald Bot
 A multipurpose Discord bot written in JavaScript.
+Currently hosted on Replit, planning to migrate to Google Cloud.

 * MongoDB
 * Redis